 For more on my thinking on one of the strong roots of this mess subject

-A part of this might be that it’s interesting to see that the right-wing are picking at the up the real problems and mess on the left and then using it to forward their own ideological agenda.
+A part of this might be that it’s interesting to see that the right-wing are picking up the real problems and mess on the left and then using it to forward their own ideological agenda.

 NOTE the things they are critical of are often real issues with the left, so we too likely need to address these ourselves, but to do this we should ignore the right agenda that comes with these right criticisms as this will be built of the normal right-wing lies and misinforming that their ideology paths are full of.